tallkoh/TheUnifiers/README.md

 Discussions for all available modules in NUS that is powered by user accounts.
 Every module discussion is open to all students.

 #### Lost and Found
-Students can now locate their missing items by looking through listings posted by other students about the items they have found in school
+Students can now locate their missing items by looking through listings posted by other students about the items they have found in school.

 ## Timeline and Development Plan